-The Committee reviewed and discussed an extensive benchmark study by Mercer, a global benefits consulting firm, with respect to medical, death and disability and pension benefits for all employees and all countries in the Ontex Group.
+The Committee reviewed and discussed an extensive benchmark study by Mercer, a global benefits consulting firm, with respect to medical, death & disability and pension benefits for all employees and all countries in the Ontex group.
 Based on the results of this study, a roadmap was developed for those countries where our current benefits coverage is below the median of the local market.

-At the end of 2015, the Remuneration and Nomination Committee also contracted with Willis Towers Watson, a global advisory for executive reward, to benchmark the Ontex remuneration practices.
+In 2017, the Remuneration and Nomination Committee also contracted with Willis Towers Watson, a global advisory for executive reward, to benchmark the Ontex remuneration practices.
 This study reviewed the competitiveness of the total remuneration levels of the members of the Management Committee at Ontex, in comparison to:

-a) A sample of European companies or European divisions of multinational corporations which are active within the FMCG sector and which are comparable in size (measured in terms of revenues and number of employees) for total direct compensation (total target cash compensation plus the expected value of long-term incentives). b) BEL20 and major BELMID companies (exclusive of the financial sector) as a validation of the market levels resulting from the international peer comparison group and as a frame of reference for the main perquisites and retirement and related risk benefits.
+- A sample of companies which are active within the FMCG sector and which are comparable in size (measured in terms of revenues and number of employees) for total direct compensation (total target cash compensation plus the expected value of long term incentives). - BEL20 as a validation of the market levels resulting from the international peer comparison group and as a frame of reference for the main perquisites and retirement & related risk benefits.

-On a total compensation basis this benchmarking study showed that Ontex was lagging behind the benchmark due to lower levels of long-term incentives and benefits.
-The Committee therefore has decided to recommend an enhancement with respect to the level of the LTIP and benefits to the Board, in order to align the remuneration levels with the median of the market.
+On a total compensation basis this benchmarking study showed that Ontex was lagging behind the benchmark for some Management Committee members.
+The Committee therefore has decided to recommend an enhancement of the remuneration package of some Management Committee members, in order to align the remuneration levels with the median of the market.
+This adaptation may be implemented over a multi-year period.